spogburn/spogburn.github.io/content-strategy.md

 ---
 title: "Content Strategy"
 ---
-# Developing a Company Voice and Style
+# Developing a Company Newsletter Voice and Style

 ## Problem statement
 A company I worked for wanted to start a weekly email newsletter to engage clients and customers.
 Together with invested stakeholders, I developed the content strategy and initially created much of the content for the newsletter.